m2001said/Kalbonyan-Elmarsos/02-Udemy/-02-Js-Jonas/Projects/Bankist/readme.md

 # At the first : you should know the user and password for access the page
 ------------

-user name 1  : js  &  pin : 1111 ---> this is for Jonas Schmedtmann
+user name 1  : js  &  pin : 1111 ---> this is for Jonas Schmedtmann <br>
-user name 2  : jd  &  pin : 2222 ---> this is for Jessica Davis
+user name 2  : jd  &  pin : 2222 ---> this is for Jessica Davis  <br>
-user name 3  : st  &  pin : 3333 ---> this is for Steven Thomas Williams
+user name 3  : st  &  pin : 3333 ---> this is for Steven Thomas Williams  <br>
-user name 4  : ms  &  pin : 4444 ---> this is for Mohamed Said
+user name 4  : ms  &  pin : 4444 ---> this is for Mohamed Said  <br>

 -----------
 login with my account
 -----------